Bugs Bunny in Double Trouble

-Bugs Bunny in Double Trouble is a Looney Tunes video game developed by Atod AB for the Sega Genesis and Game Gear, released in 1996.
+Bugs Bunny in Double Trouble is a Looney Tunes video game for the Sega Genesis and Game Gear, released in 1996.
 The game stars Bugs Bunny and features pre-rendered 3D graphics.

 Gameplay

 The main levels are loosely based on various classic Bugs Bunny cartoons, such as "Duck!
 Rabbit, Duck!", "Bully for Bugs", "Knighty Knight Bugs" and many more, including a bonus level which is accessed by collecting Bonus Stars in the main levels, only in the Genesis version.
+Each level has a set objective for Bugs to complete, such as turning the signs from Rabbit Season to Duck Season in "Duck!
+Rabbit, Duck!", or collecting trap parts to pull off on the bull in "Bully for Bugs".